SkillingX/mcp-localbridge/README.md

 4. **Verify in Claude Desktop**
    - Restart Claude Desktop
    - The MCP server will start automatically when you interact with it
-   - Check the server logs: `docker-compose logs -f` (if using Docker)
+   - Check the server logs: `docker compose logs -f` (if using Docker)

 ### Cursor IDE Configuration